-Proposed Modified Text of Regulations
+Fourth Modified Text of Regulations

-Single underline indicates originally proposed new language.
-Single strikeout indicates originally proposed deleted language.

-Changes to the originally proposed language are shown by double underline for new text and double strikeout for deleted text.
+- Single underline indicates originally proposed new language.
+Single strikeout indicates originally proposed deleted language. - Changes to the originally proposed language are shown with double underline for new text and double strikeout for deleted text. - Changes to the first modified text are shown highlighted blue with double underline for new text and highlighted blue with double strikeout for deleted text. - Changes to the second modified text are shown italicized with double underline for new text and double strikeout for deleted text.

-Changes to the first modified text are highlighted blue with by double underline for new text and with double strikeout for deleted text.
+Changes to the third modified text are shown highlighted red with double underline for new text and highlighted red with double strikeout for deleted text.